oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

 }'
 ```

 This request will result in a 204 response confirming that a user named Trinity exists in our database.
 Sure, we got a successful response, but what is wrong here?
-This endpoint isn't secure; we've made it available for anyone to access.
+This endpoint isn't secure.
+We've made it available for anyone to access.
 Let's fix this by adding authentication to protect this endpoint and establish trust between our server and any external service making a request to this route.

 ## Allow only authorized access to the endpoint